Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

 Ed.: I experienced this myself when a girl I used to date used an old nickname of mine and it did feel closer.

-I couldn’t agree more with Leil Lowndes when she recommends to do something different every now and then.
+I couldn’t agree more with Leil Lowndes when she recommends doing something different every now and then.
 Communication Confidence says that even as a first timer you will get 80% of all you need to know to make you a valued conversation partner

 Learn the keywords